non4me21/currency-converter/README.md

 # Currency Converter

-React + Python app that help you with converting money from one currency to another.
+React + Python app that helps you with converting money from one currency to another.